RarelyCharlie/rarelycharlie.github.io/_draft/image.md

 layout: howto
 title: Add an image to a post
 ---
+At 7 Cups you cannot upload images.
 This guide describes how to add an image to a post in a 7 Cups forum or feed.

+7 Cups does not support audio or video in forums and feeds, but animated images work normally.

 ### An image on a secure public website